Advanced Certificate Student Handbook

 Telephone

 Dormitory phone numbers are as follows: +7442 4905 xx (xx = room number).
 Mobile phones should be turned off during all classroom and chapel times.
-Only in emergencies should calls be received after 11 p.m.
+Only in emergencies should calls be received after 10 p.m.

 Utilities

 Private heating units are not allowed since individual heating is provided in each room.
 Radiators must not be turned up higher than “3”.
 Three times per day, the window must be fully opened for between 3 to 5 minutes and then closed, to prevent mold from forming.
 Cooking units, except kettles and coffee machines, are not permitted in individual rooms.
-Students are not permitted to tamper with any of the central heating and electrical controls, including fuse boxes unless instructed to do so by the maintenance supervisor.
+Students are not permitted to tamper with any of the central heating and electrical controls, including fuse boxes unless instructed to do so by the grounds and maintenance manager.

 Utility Rooms